Eugen Doga: Film music continued

 Eugen Doga found success not only in films by Loteanu.
 In 1982, at the International Film Festival in Giffoni (Italy) it won the first prize in the category of animated films.
 In the 1980s, 1990s, and 2000s Eugen Doga continued to write a lot of music for cinema.
-Music in movies not only enhances the emotional coloring of the action, but it continues to live for years after the movie is released, and is performed in concerts as well.
+Music in movies not only enhances the emotional colouring of the action, but it continues to live for years after the movie is released, and is performed in concerts as well.

-Dozens of movies shot in Moscow, St. Petersburg, Kiev and other cities will have in their credits the name of Eugen Doga.
+Dozens of movies shot in Moscow, St. Petersburg, Kyiv and other cities will have in their credits the name of Eugen Doga.
 In Palermo and in San Sebastian, in Bucharest and in Moscow jury always together with the talent of directors recognized the contribution by the composer – "rare, poetic music, and its full integration with the storyline."
-For the music written for movies the composer has been awarded a number of prizes and awards.
+For music written for movies the composer was awarded a number of prizes and awards.

 He composed music for many films, including Soviet productions Maria, Mirabela (1981) and My Sweet and Tender Beast (1978), which is known under its international title A Hunting Accident.

 In 1983, Eugen Doga wrote the music for the famous movie by Loteanu "Anna Pavlova" about the legendary ballerina Anna Pavlova.